WorkCover payments after 130 weeks

 What happens prior to the 130 week mark?

-In the weeks leading up to the 130 week mark, if you are in receipt of weekly payments you’ll find that the insurance company will organise a vocational assessment.
+In the weeks leading up to the 130 week mark, if you are in receipt of weekly payments you’ll find that the insurance company will likely organise an assessment of your capacity for employment.

-This involves you being assessed by a vocational assessor to someone that is specialised in determining what your capacity for work currently is and is likely to be into the future.
+This involves you being assessed by a vocational assessor or similar – someone who can provide an opinion as to what your capacity for work currently is and is likely to be into the future.

-If they can identify suitable employment for you and if they believe you have a work capacity, then the insurer will terminate your entitlement to weekly payments.
+If the insurer can identify suitable employment options for you and if they believe you have a work capacity, then the insurer will likely terminate your entitlement to weekly payments.

-What do I do if I disagree with the decision to terminate?
+What do I do if I disagree with the decision to terminate weekly payments?

 Conciliation is a process whereby you and your representative, and a representative from the insurance company will try and negotiate a resolution of the matter.

-The conciliation will be chaired by a representative from the accident compensation conciliation service.
+The conciliation will be chaired by a representative from the Workplace Injury Commission.

-If the insurer withdraws their decision at the conciliation, then that means you will be entitled to weekly payments on going and you’ll be back paid any payments that you missed out on.
+If the insurer withdraws their decision at the conciliation, then that means you will be entitled to weekly payments on going and you may have an entitlement to be back paid any weekly payments that you missed out on, post termination.

 Another potential conciliation outcome is to settle your matter for a limited period of weekly payments.